saquantum/j2c/README.md

 #### advanced techniques

 method reference, lambda expressions, inner classes and exceptions (`try-catch-finally` and `throws`) are not included in this grammar to keep it simple.

+#### reminders

+after parsing and before semantics:

+we need to create symbol tables at proper tree nodes.

+we need a second sweep of the cst to combine field access with subroutine call to make sure chained accesses are handled.